Staten Island Ferry: 1900s and 1910s

+1920s to early 1940s

-Mayor Mitchel's successor, John Francis Hylan, was elected in 1917; and he immediately commissioned a series of new boats.
-The result was President Roosevelt (also known as T.R.), delivered in 1921, and American Legion, delivered five years later.
+Mayor Mitchel's successor, John Francis Hylan, commissioned a series of new boats after he was elected in 1917.
+President Roosevelt (also known as T.R.) was delivered in 1921, and American Legion was delivered five years later.
 The names of both boats triggered some controversy—President Roosevelt due to resentment of Theodore Roosevelt, and American Legion due to the fact that it was named after the American Legion, which was only one of the various veterans' organizations in existence.
 At the same time, Hylan also ordered three more boats for the 39th Street route, and he ordered 11 boats for other city-operated routes.
 This brought the number of boats ordered by Hylan's administration to 16.
 After Hylan's electoral defeat by Jimmy Walker in 1925, George W. Loft and William Randolph Hearst were respectively renamed to West Brighton and Whitehall II.
 In April 1926, the white paint scheme of the boats was replaced by a maroon scheme, which was better at hiding the accumulations of grime on the boats' exteriors.